OfficeDev/office-js-docs-pr.zh-cn/docs/overview/office-add-ins.md

 ### <a name="web-app"></a>Web 应用

-最基本的 Office 加载项包括在 Office 应用中显示的静态 HTML 页面，但此页面并不与 Office 文档或其他任何 Internet 资源交互。不过，若要创建与 Office 文档交互的体验，或创建允许用户通过 Office 主机应用与在线资源交互的体验，可以使用托管提供程序支持的任何客户端和服务器端技术（如 ASP.NET、PHP 或 Node.js）。若要与 Office 客户端和文档交互，可以使用 Office.js JavaScript API。
+The most basic Office Add-in consists of a static HTML page that is displayed inside an Office application, but that doesn't interact with either the Office document or any other Internet resource.
+However, to create an experience that interacts with Office documents or allows the user to interact with online resources from an Office host application, you can use any technologies, both client and server side, that your hosting provider supports (such as ASP.NET, PHP, or Node.js).
+To interact with Office clients and documents, you use the Office.js JavaScript APIs.

 *图 2：Hello World Office 加载项的组件*